smartfog/fogflow/doc/en/source/QuantumLeapIntegration.rst

 **Pre-Requisites:**

 * Fogflow should be up and running with atleast one node.
-* Quantumleap should be up and running with atleast one node.
+* QuantumLeap should be up and running with atleast one node.

-**Send subscription request** to Fogflow Broker for Quantum-leap
+**Send subscription request** to Fogflow Broker for QuantumLeap

 .. code-block:: console